We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Teenagers can develop high blood pressure due to obesity or an underlying medical condition.

-Possible medical factors
+Possible medical factors include:

 - aspects of metabolic syndrome, such as type 2 diabetes